lewoudar/scalpel/README.md

         print(item)

 if __name__ == '__main__':
-    trio.run(main)
+    # by default, this will run the asyncio backend, if you want the trio backend, you must first install the trio
+    # package and replace the following line with: anyio.run(main, backend='trio').
+    anyio.run(main)
 ```

 ## Known limitations

 pyscalpel aims to handle SPA (single page application) through the use of selenium.
-However due to the synchronous nature
+However, due to the synchronous nature
-of selenium, it is hard to leverage trio and gevent asynchronous feature.
+of selenium, it is hard to leverage anyio and gevent asynchronous feature.
 You will notice that the *selenium spider* is
 slower than the *static spider*.
 For more information look at the documentation.

 ## Warning

-pyscalpel is a young project so it is expected to have breaking changes in the api without respecting the
+pyscalpel is a young project, so it is expected to have breaking changes in the api without respecting the
 [semver](https://semver.org/) principle.
 It is recommended to pin the version you are using for now.